How to Make Refried Pinto Beans for Mexican Dishes

 Any legume will store well for up to a year in an airtight container.

-Freeze The Beans for Later
+How to Freeze the Beans for Later

 A big pot of beans means you have enough to store for later.
 Using for thirty-three years, the square round Tupperware containers to freeze has saved me money, They fill to just the right amount for a family meal.
 A pot will fill four or five containers to put in the freezer.
 Save some of the thick liquid in each container.